-The companies behind the 100 most overpaid CEOs in the US stock index S&P 500 have underperformed financially by 2.9 percentage points compared to the index.
+The companies behind the 100 most overpaid CEOs in the US stock index S&P 500 have underperformed financially by 2.9% compared to the index.
 That is one of the main conclusions in a new analysis titled “The 100 Most Overpaid CEOs: Are Fund Managers Asleep at the Wheel?” published by the American shareholder advocacy organization As You Sow.

 The main objective of the new study from As You Sow has been to identify the 100 most overpaid CEOs among the leading US companies in the S&P 500.
 It has primarily been based on a regression analysis of the total remuneration of top directors and the total shareholder return (TSR) over five years from the corresponding companies.
 In addition, 30 qualitative criteria relevant to remuneration of top directors have been applied in the assessment.